wling123/Geothermal/README.md

 # Geothermal
+## Introduction
 The objective we develop customized predictive analytics tool to enable efficient surveillance, control, and automation of geothermal operations.
-By integrating state-of-the-art machine learning algorithms with advanced multi-physics monitoring data acquisition systems, this subtask aims to develop into real-time model predictive control algorithms to improve the efficiency of energy production operations in geothermal reservoirs. //
+By integrating state-of-the-art machine learning algorithms with advanced multi-physics monitoring data acquisition systems, this subtask aims to develop into real-time model predictive control algorithms to improve the efficiency of energy production operations in geothermal reservoirs.

 To be more specific, there are three parts in this subtask.
 (i)	Latent space dynamic modeling for power plant data (ii)	Numerical process model for the power plant